JwzLisa/Lotus-PinkDiscordTheme/README.md

 All you have to do is just change the rgb codes to the colors you want.

 i hope you guys enjoy it as much as i do! :)

+(credits to  https://mwittrien.github.io/ for the template, appreciate your work!)